abdulsamodazeez/Make-a-share-function/README.md

-# Make-a-share-function
+# Text Filtering Function
 ## Introduction
-The Make_a_share function is a function that helps in filtering a request to share an email or a note that an email has been shared already.
+The Text Filtering Function is a function that helps in filtering a request to share an email or a note that an email has been shared already.
 The function was written in python programming language.

 ## Definition of terms and variable used
 The function was defined with the word "Make_a_share" which accept a sentence as an arguement.
 Below are other variable and terms used in the code: